ulissigroup/F22-06-325/_sources/projects/wildfires/wildfire_dataset.md

 Prof. Jen is a world-expert at understanding the composition and wildfire smokes.
 In 2017, she was part of an experimental campaign to map the composition of smokes for controlled wildfire burns for several specific plots of forest at the Blodgett Forest Research Station in Georgetown, CA.

 Prof. Jen and her collaborators exposed filters to the burns at either ground level or at elevation using remote-controlled drones (each drone had three filters).
-They then took those filters and used a special analytic technique (GC/MS, which you probably learned about in analytical chem) to identify unique spectral signatures of compounds present in the filters.
-In a few cases they know the compounds that generate specific signatures, but in many cases it's unclear exactly which compound led to a specific GCMS signature.
+They then took those filters and used a special analytic technique (GCxGC/MS, which you probably learned about in analytical chem) to identify unique spectral signatures of compounds present in the filters.
+In a few cases they know the compounds that generate specific signatures, but in many cases it's unclear exactly which compound led to a specific GCxGC/MS signature.

 `````{note}
 **Wildfire dataset summary:**